 - Economy 101: To Improve the Malaysian Economy: Stop Pissing Others Off

-This is the area that we need to be seriously be concerned about as China deploys the new naval ships here which include the second & self-constructed Shandong aircraft carrier which can carry 44 aircraft including 32 reverse engineered fighter jets from Sukhoi-33.
-This fleet also boost one of the newest stealth naval ships, the Type 055 missile guided destroyer.
+This is the area that we need to be seriously concerned about as China deploys the new naval ships here which include the second & self-constructed Shandong aircraft carrier which can carry 44 aircraft including 32 reverse-engineered fighter jets from Sukhoi-33.
+This fleet also boasts one of the newest stealth naval ships, the Type 055 missile-guided destroyer.

-Then we have the Chinese military bases in the disputed Spratly Islands that has been developed to a complete base with runways and anti-aircraft missiles.
-These bases are big enough to cater for large naval ships from which they can replenish and launch attacks or implement naval blockades.
+Then we have the Chinese military bases in the disputed Spratly Islands that have been developed into a complete base with runways and anti-aircraft missiles.
+These bases are big enough to cater to large naval ships from which they can replenish and launch attacks or implement naval blockades.

 China is also looking at a higher presence in the Indian Ocean and they may have a base in the form of Sri Lanka’s Hambantota Port which has been leased for 99 years to China for debt repayment.
 Of course, presently China is not a big player in the Indian Ocean due to the overwhelming presence of the powerful Indian Navy and airpower support from the bases in the Indian continent.

-In light of Chinse military expansion which is happening with collusion with the Pakistan military, the Indian military has also been on an upgrade process to counter check the Chinese.
-Assets wise, it had fewer naval assets compared to the Chinese but then again, the Indian Navy also operates one of the fastest anti-ship cruise missiles in the world, the proven BrahMos missile which can reach speeds up to Mach 4 as compared to Chinese missiles which can only reach a maximum speed of Mach 2.
+In light of Chinese military expansion which is happening in collusion with the Pakistan military, the Indian military has also been on an upgrade process to counter-check the Chinese.
+Assets-wise, it had fewer naval assets compared to the Chinese but then again, the Indian Navy also operates one of the fastest anti-ship cruise missiles in the world, the proven BrahMos missile which can reach speeds up to Mach 4 as compared to the Chinese missiles which can only reach a maximum speed of Mach 2.